Who needs to comply with DORA? All your questions answered

 - Post office giro institutions as mentioned in Article 2(5) of Directive 2013/36/EU

-- Strengthen third-party risk management
+- Build third-party risk management that wins enterprise deals

-- Improve operational continuity
+- Improve operational continuity and incident response maturity

 What's the deadline for DORA compliance?

-Operationally, the oversight process includes:
+Operationally, oversight includes:

 What are the consequences of non-compliance with DORA?

-- Public reprimands from competent authorities
+- Public reprimands

-- Operational restrictions and business limitations
+- Operational and business restrictions

-4 steps to DORA compliance
+4 steps to meet DORA compliance requirements

 Step 1: Understand the framework’s pillars

-DORA is commonly organized into five foundational pillars:
+DORA is commonly organized into five pillars:

 - ICT risk management